 In the old days, a dealer could predict the number of customer repair orders he would get in the future for all the cars he sold that month.
 In theory, if you sold 100 cars a month, you would see these cars again at the first scheduled maintenance (i.e. three months later) and then again at the next scheduled maintenance, and so forth.
 You would see them over the term of the car loan (typically four or five years) for any repair or warranty issues.

 So while the customer might buy a new car every four years, they would be coming back to the dealer numerous times for service during this period.
 Ideally, at some point, if this really worked, the dealer would reach a point called “100% Service Absorption,” which means that they have just the right amount of employees and physical plant to service all their customers.
 But today this is not happening, and the customer Repair Order (RO) count is not expanding.

 The Numbers Behind Fixed Ops

-A study by Cox Automotive shows the percent of service bay usage varies from 83% to 90%, which is still pretty good.
+A study by Cox Automotive shows the percentage of service bay usage varies from 83% to 90%, which is still pretty good.
 They define dealers by the number of cars that they sell a month: Small (3-50), Medium (51-149), and Large (150+/month).
-The study shows that factory dealers captured only about a third of all service visits in the country; presumably the other two thirds was done at independent shops or franchise operations (like your local oil change place).
+The study shows that factory dealers captured only about a third of all service visits in the country; presumably, the other two-thirds was done at independent shops or franchise operations (like your local oil change place).